It’s bold, it’s bright, and it’s LOUD. Here are the best things to do in the magical city of Delhi…

 Wander around the narrow streets

 Old Delhi was our first foray into India and, boy, was it a shock to the senses.
-However, if you want to get a sense for what India is really like you have to soak it up from street level.
+However, if you want to get a sense of what India is really like you have to soak it up from the street level.

 Drink the masala chai

 As I mentioned above, this was my first experience of street food in India.
 It was also my first experience of masala chai.
 I wish I could adequately express how delicious it is.
 It’s hot, sweet and spicy all the same time.

 I also loved this one because it had a heck of a lot of sugar in it… which also kickstarted a really bad sugar habit over the course of the trip.

 Let’s just say that some of the street food places later on didn’t add quite as much sugar and I found myself adding about three teaspoons by the time we went home.
 And I don’t even have sugar in my tea normally!

 One of my favourite things that we did in Delhi was visit the Jama Masjid mosque.
 It’s reportedly one of the largest mosques in India.